djoreilly/floodlight-devstack/README.md

     ./rejoin-stack.sh

-Horizon should be at [URL](http://192.168.2.10). user=admin, password=password.
+Horizon should be at [http://192.168.2.10](http://192.168.2.10).
+Login with user=admin and password=password.
 Change to tenant demo to see the network name "private" that was created by devstack.
 Tip - create a new flavor with just 64MB of RAM, as that is all the cirros image needs.
 Start a VM on "private" and use the VNC console to check that it gets an IP from DHCP.

 Or use the Nova and Neutron CLI